 454 E 300 S, Salt Lake City, UT 84111

-For modern Italian cooking in a brilliant ambiance, try Stanza Italian Bistro & Wine Bar off of East Broadway next to The Clairmont Apartments.
+For modern Italian cooking and great food, in a brilliant ambiance, try Stanza Italian Bistro & Wine Bar off of East Broadway next to The Clairmont Apartments.

 Like a single line of poetry, Stanza’s meals each offer dashes of beauty, while even further beauty is achieved in the unity of the whole.
 Each dish harkens back to Italy while also speaking directly to an American taste sensibility, leaving us wanting more every time.

 The Salmon is a perfect example: perfectly done, with a stately but unassuming crushed corn sauce and crispy sweet potato strings.